 - Treatment of Food Poisoning During Pregnancy

-- Home Remedies For Food Poisoning When Pregnant
+- Home Remedies for Food Poisoning During Pregnancy

 Last Updated on

 For a healthy pregnancy, a balanced and nutritious diet is important.
-The right nutritional intake not only keeps you healthy, it also nourishes your foetus.
-It is mandatory though that you are careful while making your food choices.
-During pregnancy, you are more susceptible to have food poisoning because of changes in metabolism and circulation.
+The right nutritional intake not only keeps you be healthy, it also nourishes your foetus.
+It is mandatory though that you are careful while making your food choices during pregnancy as you are more susceptible to food poisoning because of changes in metabolism and circulation.
 The wrong kind of food can cause food poisoning and create complications in your pregnancy.
 Acute food poisoning can cause dehydration, miscarriage or premature delivery.
-Please consult your doctor in case you have food poisoning during pregnancy.

 The main problem with food poisoning is that it can cause complications for you and the foetus.
 However, the risk varies from person to person.